Skip to main content

 General Policy Statement

 SUNY Oswego students and employees (and other individuals identified as “University Users” herein) are guaranteed the rights of free inquiry and expression as those rights are defined and interpreted in applicable law, including relevant federal and state judicial decisions.
-Subject to the requirements of applicable content-neutral policy, students are guaranteed the right to hold public meetings and engage in peaceful and orderly assemblies—including but not limited to protests, demonstrations, rallies, vigils, marches, and picketing—in and upon Designated Public Areas of University Grounds and Buildings.
-Other Users as defined above may also exercise their freedom of expression in accordance with this policy.
+Subject to the requirements of this content-neutral policy, students are guaranteed the right to hold public meetings and engage in peaceful and orderly assemblies—including but not limited to protests, demonstrations, rallies, vigils, marches, and picketing—in and upon University Designated Public Areas of Grounds.
+Other Users as defined above may also exercise their rights to freedom of expression and assembly on University Designated Areas of Public Grounds in accordance with this policy.
 These rights are, however, subject to certain exceptions such as those related to “unprotected speech” and to other reasonable legal or policy restrictions, conditions, or limitations as described in this policy.

 It should be noted that the Constitution and SUNY Oswego policy does not protect speech constituting threats of violence, incitements to violence, fighting words, obscenity, defamation, fraud, or other speech that violates the law.
 These types of speech, which are generally referred to broadly as “unprotected speech” (or as “exceptions” to the general principle of free speech), are not protected at SUNY Oswego and may in some cases subject the speaker to some form of appropriate disciplinary action by the University.
 Speech which does not fall into these narrow exceptions, however, will be considered and generally referred to here and in the University’s policies referenced below as “free speech” or “protected speech.”